 According to the survey done by Indiana University School of Medicine, the most common long-hauler symptom is fatigue.
 Additionally, 91% of respondents in the Confirmed Case Long-Hauler Survey of 1,500 individuals reported that they experienced extreme and chronic fatigue.

-Muscle and Body Aches
+Muscle and Body Pains

 According to the survey done by Indiana University School of Medicine, the second most common long-hauler symptom was muscle or body aches.
 Some individuals report that this pain occurs in the lower back and is usually sharp.
 These body aches can be differentiated from an injury in that they are typically accompanied by fatigue and other symptoms.